In Pakistan, Angry Mob Of Lawyers Attacks Hospital, Causing Deaths Of 3 Patients

 "It could not have been more shameful than this.
 I regret that they did not even pause to think about what they were doing.
 They were so enraged that all reasoning had just left them," she said, referring to the mob.

-The mob, dressed primarily in dark suits, white shirts and black ties, and armed with sticks, beat hospital employees, damaged hospital equipment and smashed the doors of emergency theaters.
-Some fired gunshots, torched hospital and police vehicles, and blocked the entry of arriving ambulances.
-According to some reports it took police at least a couple hours to respond to the chaos that erupted after a protest outside of the Punjab Institute of Cardiology turned violent.
+Members of the mob, dressed primarily in dark suits, white shirts and black ties, and armed with sticks, beat hospital employees, damaged hospital equipment and smashed the doors of emergency theaters.
+Some fired gunshots, torched hospital and police vehicles and blocked the entry of arriving ambulances.
+According to some reports, it took police at least a couple of hours to respond to the chaos that erupted after a protest outside the Punjab Institute of Cardiology turned violent.

 Some patients were transferred out of the hospital as angry lawyers vandalized the facility.